OpenIPC/device-mjsxj03hl/Manual_en.md

 ### Disassembling

-Currently, the camera only supports flashing via UART adapter, so we need to disassemble the camera to perform the operations. **Remember that this will void your manufacturer's warranty!**
+Currently, the camera only supports flashing via UART adapter, so we need to disassemble the camera to perform the operations.

+> [!WARNING]
+> Remember that this will void your manufacturer's warranty!

 We will need:
 - The device